tleadon/Crypto-Tools/kolscanscanner.md

 ---
 layout: page
 title: KolScan Scanner
-permalink: /CryptoKolScan/Scanner/
+permalink: /CryptoKolScan/
 ---

 # About
-This is the results of the kolscan scanner.
+This is the results of the kolscan scanner:

+{% include results/names_and_addresses_1_26_2025.json}